Youth as Resources is a leadership development initiative that offers grant funding to youth-led community service projects.

 - Submitted applications are screened by the Mitchell Community School Coordinator and reviewed by the YAR board.

-- YAR board members may submit questions about the application to be answered by the group during the project presentation video.
+- YAR board members may submit questions about the application to be answered by the group during the project presentation video or in person presentation.

 - Applicants are notified by email of the status of their application.